In this Article

 - He can also twist and turn around.

 - The baby’s tiny features can make facial expressions.

-- Your baby also develops his genitals at this stage.
+- He also develops genitals at this stage.

-- By 19th-20th week, the nervous system starts to function.
-The endocrine glands, the spleen with its web of lymphocytes and monocytes start performing their roles.
+- By the 20th week, the nervous system starts to function.
+The endocrine glands and the spleen start performing their roles.

-- He may also start forming taste buds.
-A 5 months old unborn baby may be able to sense the difference between salty and sweet.
+- He also starts forming taste buds.
+A 5-month-old unborn baby may be able to sense the difference between salty and sweet.